wenguanwang/deepattention/README.md

 ========================================================================

 Our current implementation is based on the caffe version of Holistically-Nested Edge Detection (has been included in this repository, see `external/caffe`).
+We also use some functions from fasterrcnn's caffe.
 But it can be easily implemented in standard caffe library.

 We plan to re-implement it on Keras, but it depends on my schedule.